Vlad-404/trivia-game/README.md

 * one screen leads you seemlesly into another one so there is no need for navigation.
 Each button leads you to only logicall place you can go, i.e. victory screen leads you to category selection, right answer leads you to next question,...Welcome page is accessible only when page is (re)loaded, and it is irrelevant once you start the game.
 * there is a correct answer counter and total number of questions so this game can be played even with multiple people.
 Correct answers can be used as a point system in possible multiplayer environment.
 * correct answer wasn't offered once user selects the wrong one.
 I wanted to discourage the user from getting the correct answer from the game by cheating, and using it later.
-* a timer is used to give user 12 seconds to read and answer the question.
-If answer isn't selected in that time, wrong answer screen pops up and points a user to category selection.
-No answer is selected in this case.

 ## Features left to implement

-* Difficulty increase - one of the initial ideas was to increase the difficulty after 5 questions, but due to my skills and time restrictions, it was left out.
+* **Difficulty increase** - one of the initial ideas was to increase the difficulty after 5 questions, but due to my skills and time restrictions, it was left out.
+* **Timer** - one idea was to give players 15 seconds to answer the question.
+After 3 weeks of trying to make it work and not being successful, I decided to remove it.

 # Technologies used